Pangolin Photo Challenge 2025 logo

 No images that have used live or dead bait when capturing the image will be allowed in this photo competition.
 If the judges suspect that a subject has been coerced, baited, or harassed, the image will be disqualified from the competition.

-To clarify, we do not consider photographing a bird or mammal drinking or bathing in a permanent water source (waterhole, man-made lake or reservoir, garden pond, or birdbath) to be a baiting scenario.
-If the body of water has been stocked with fish, for example, for the purposes of capturing images of birds fishing, we would consider this to be baiting.
+If the body of water has been stocked with fish, for example, to capture images of birds fishing, we would consider this to be baiting.
 This includes hides where fish are replenished regularly, rather than a natural breeding ground for the fish.
-If you are not sure, then please email us at challenge@pangolinphoto.com with information on the scenario in question so we can make a judgement call.
+If you are unsure, please email us at challenge@pangolinphoto.com with information about the scenario in question so we can make an informed judgement.

 Agreement of Participation